AnthonyBonanno/Password-Generator/README.md

 Passwords can be a tricky thing to think up of on the spot, or even if given a lot of thought.
 And even if someone has thought up of a password, it may be easy for someone to guess, or to figure it out through the process of elimination.
 Password generators solve both these issues, since they can instantly create a secure password that is impossible to guess.
-This generator I've created will even let the user create their password with certain criteria in mind, like if they'd like to include numbers or uppercase letters, or exlude them.
+This generator I've created will even let the user create their password with certain criteria in mind, like if they'd like to include numbers or uppercase letters, or exlude to them.

 ## What did you learn?